jaydenseric/revertable-globals/readme.md

 [![npm version](https://badgen.net/npm/v/revertable-globals)](https://npm.im/revertable-globals) [![CI status](https://github.com/jaydenseric/revertable-globals/workflows/CI/badge.svg)](https://github.com/jaydenseric/revertable-globals/actions)

-Sets globals in a [Node.js](https://nodejs.org) environment that can be easily reverted to restore the original environment; useful for testing code that relies on the presence of certain globals.
+Sets globals in a JavaScript environment that can be easily reverted to restore the original environment; useful for testing code that relies on the presence of certain globals.

 ## Setup